 In a distance or hybrid learning scenario, school leaders can prioritize goals for connecting with families and provide calling scripts for teachers and staff like this Family Wellness Check-In Guidance from the Flamboyan Foundation.
-Equip your staff with resource and referral lists like Rochester Public Schools COVID-19 Resource page and this list of .
+Equip your staff with resource and referral lists like Rochester Public Schools COVID-19 Resource page and this list of <a href="resources for families from the Minnesota Children's Cabinet and parent notifications letters from TransAct.
 Knowing about available supports helps staff feel confident and better prepared to make calls, identify strengths, hear concerns, and build relationships.